Some beach and pool pics

 - Dip the tip of your lollipop stick in a little of the melted candy coating and insert about half way into the cake balls.

+- Bakerella suggests placing the cake ball into the candy melts by holding the lollipop stick and rotating until covered.
 I was quite tired at this point so I just rested the tip in the melts and used a spoon to cover the rest of it.
 Tap lightly and rotate until the excess chocolate falls off.

 - Add sprinkles or otherwise decorate as desired and then place in a styrofoam block to dry.